asoltesz/solakube/docs/configuration.md

 The variables and structure is documented in templates/vault.yml

+The Andromeda sample cluster project also includes a file sample.

-Use **sk create-vault** for creating an empty vault file (you need to remove the one coming with SolaKube/Andromeda).
+Use **sk create-vault** for creating an empty vault file (you need to remove the one coming with SolaKube/Andromeda before using it).

 Use **sk edit-vault** for easily make/change sensitive settings in the Ansible vault (tokens, passwords).
 These are only used for secrets that will be passed to Ansible.